More In This Category

 Visit Lawyer's Website

 New York, NY commercial litigation attorney Philip J. Kessler shares his advice for clients facing litigation.
-The first point for clients to understand is that litigation can be extremely stressful.
-They may find themselves in uncomfortable situations, discussing sensitive topics with opposing counsel and potentially even in a courtroom if the case does not settle.
-It is crucial for clients to be prepared to face this discomfort.
+He notes that clients must first understand that litigation is inherently stressful.
+They are often required to discuss sensitive matters with opposing counsel and, if the case does not settle, may face the courtroom directly.
+This discomfort is a fundamental part of the process and must be anticipated.